SageCode98/Nextflow_Secodary_Analysis/README.md

 # Secodary_Analysis_pipeline
-🧬 Bioinformatics QC & Alignment Pipeline
+🧬 QC & Alignment Pipeline
 Overview

 This repository provides a simple bioinformatics pipeline for performing read quality control (Trimmomatic) and sequence alignment (BWA-MEM2) with integrated logging and error handling.